YURUNQUAN/yurunquan.github.io/_pages/cv.md

 Education
 ======
-* M.SocSc (MRes), Department of Psychology, National University of Singapore, 2026 (Planned)
+* Ph.D.
+Department of Psychology, National University of Singapore, 2029 (Planned)
-* B.SocSc Department of Psychology, University of Macau, 2024 (Planned)
+* B.SocSc Department of Psychology, University of Macau, 2024

 Award
 ======